 Issue Escalation, Change Request, and Migration Processes

-This article summarizes information for co-managed systems related to issue escalation, the change request process, and the migration of a system from ITS-Managed to co-managed.
+This article summarizes information for Co-Managed systems related to issue escalation, the change request process, and the migration of a system from ITS-Managed to Co-Managed.

 Issue escalation

-Issue Escalation refers to situations when an issue has been identified with a server that needs to be escalated to EI-TPS for additional triage or troubleshooting.
+Issue Escalation refers to situations when an issue has been identified with a server that needs to be escalated for additional triage or troubleshooting.
 Examples may include issues that appear to impact the hosting platform, storage platform, or network.

 Steps:

-• Ticket will be resolved or reassigned as the case warrants.
+• Ticket will be resolved or reassigned.

 Change Request Process